Skip to main content

 • Has reported progress to the department regarding the adoption of any strategies or changes to local laws identified in the housing action plan; and

-• Is the subject of a master plan that includes a water element and a strategic growth element.
+• Is the subject of a master plan that includes a water supply element and a strategic growth element.

 In the case of a local government that is not required to do any of the above, the department is required to prioritize that local government in the same way that it prioritizes a local government that has done all of the above.